U Sports men's ice hockey championship

-The U Sports Men's Ice Hockey Championship, is a Canadian university ice hockey tournament conducted by U Sports, and determines the men's national champion.
+The U Sports Men's Ice Hockey Championship is a Canadian university ice hockey tournament conducted by U Sports, and determines the men's national champion.
 The tournament involves the champions from each of Canada's four regional sports conferences.
 The David Johnston University Cup is awarded to the winners.

-The Ottawa Gee-Gees are the current champions for the 2024–25 season.
+The UQTR Patriotes are the current champions for the 2025–26 season.
 The Alberta Golden Bears hold the record of 16 championship wins, as well as the record of 24 championship final appearances.
-The Toronto Varsity Blues hold the record of 5 consecutive championship trophy wins, from 1969 through 1973, but have not returned to the tournament since 1993, when they suffered the second most lopsided loss in a UCup final, 12–1.
+The Toronto Varsity Blues hold the record of five consecutive championship trophy wins, from 1969 through 1973, but have not returned to the tournament since 1993, when they suffered the second most lopsided loss in a UCup final, 12–1.
 Alternatively, during their power years, winning 9 UCups in the 1960s and 1970s, the Blues were the victors in the overall most lopsided final, winning 16–2 in 1967.
 In the seven years from 2013 through 2019, only the Alberta Golden Bears (3 wins) or the UNB Reds (4 wins) won the championship.
-The currently dominant UNB Reds have won four of the last seven UCups.